-The Bible places the first humans in the Garden of Eden, where their purpose was to tend the land.
-This concept of “tending the garden” permeates my landscape paintings.
-I strive for meticulous care in every element, from color to composition, using the image to convey my philosophy.
+Another corroborating idea also found in The Bible places the first humans in the Garden of Eden, where their purpose was to tend the land.
+This concept of “tending the garden” permeates especially my landscape paintings via the images chosen.
+But in painting meticulous care for every element, from the stretcher to the signature, conveys this philosophy.
+The surface of my painting is as important to me as the image I paint.
+I envision our Earth as a well-tended garden, reflected in the very surface of my work.
+In painting my landscapes, I am, in essence, tending my own garden.

 Roger E. Doyle